a-amansharma/esp32-six-wheel-drive/README.md

 # 🎯 Project Objective

-The primary goal of ESP32-6WD is to explore different robotics control technologies using a single rover platform.
+The primary goal of ESP32-6WD is to explore different robotics control technologies using a single Car platform.

-Instead of building multiple robots, this project upgrades the same rover through multiple versions, allowing direct comparison of control methods, performance, usability, and intelligence.
+Instead of building multiple robots, this project upgrades the same Car through multiple versions, allowing direct comparison of control methods, performance, usability, and intelligence.

 The journey begins with simple button controls and gradually progresses toward AI-based autonomous robotics.